-When your doctor prescribes a medicine or when you ask about an OTC medicine for your child, be sure to tell your doctor these things:
+When your doctor prescribes a medicine, or when you ask about giving your child an OTC medicine, be sure to tell your doctor these things:

 The pharmacist should tell you when and how to give your child the medicine, and should answer any questions you have about the medicine.
 For liquid medicines, the pharmacist should give you a measuring device and show you the right way to use it.

-You should also explain to your child how medicine can help them stay healthy or make them feel better.
+You should also explain to your child how medicine can help him or her stay healthy or feel better.